PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Max Stars:

+Skip raids with less than this many stars.

+### Max Stars:

 Skip raids with more than this many stars to save time since you're likely to lose.
-4 star raids seem to be the limit of what can be beaten with this program.
+5 star raids seem to be the limit of what can be beaten with this program.

+### Try to Terastillize

+Try to terastillize if available.
+Add 4s per try but greatly increase win rate.

+### Max Catches

+Stop program after catching this many Pokémon.

 ### Ball Select: